SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 ## Extreme Test-Driven Development  by Example

 In this chapter we will describe eXtreme Test-Driven Development (XTDD).
 XTDD is a unique feature of Pharo and its tools.
 We show that XTDD is Test-Driven Development on steroids.
 What is really exciting is that XTDD takes live programming at its best.
-It shows that in Pharo we can develop smart tools that offer to developers absolutely gorgeous development flow.
+It shows that in Pharo we can develop smart tools that offer to developers an absolutely gorgeous development flow.

 ### A simple and powerful principle

-The main idea behind XTDD is to avoid to break the development flow and to take advantage of live programming.
+The main idea behind XTDD is to avoid breaking the development flow and to take advantage of live programming.
 It is as simple as:
 - First, you write a test.
 - Second, you execute the test.